Fly, Track, Land: Infrastructure-less Magnetic Localization for Heterogeneous UAV-UGV Teaming: Magnetic Model Estimator

 \paragraph*{Signal Extraction and Calibration} The raw signal from the coils is sampled by the ADC and processed via FFT with a flattop window to minimize scalloping loss.
 The amplitude of the peak corresponding to the $i$-th anchor, denoted as $\tilde{V}_{raw, i}$, with $i=1 \ldots 4$, is extracted from the FFT and refined using parabolic interpolation.
 To map the resulting raw digital values to the physical model in \Cref{eq:voltage_model}, a one-time static calibration is performed before flight during system startup (procedure defined in \Cref{alg:calibration}).
-During calibration, the UAV is placed at a known reference pose $\mathbf{x}_{ref}$ (the origin of the anchor frame), and the system computes a per-anchor calibration coefficient $C_i = \tilde{V}_{raw, i}(\mathbf{x}_{ref}) / {V_{model, i}(\mathbf{x}_{ref})}$ that lumps the electronic gain $G_{RX}$ and the transduction factors, where $V_{model, i}$ is the theoretical voltage predicted by \eqref{eq:voltage_model}.
-During operation, the calibrated measured voltage is simply obtained as $V_{meas, i} = \tilde{V}_{raw, i} / C_i$.
+During calibration, the UAV is placed at a known reference pose $\mathbf{x}_{ref}$ (the origin of the anchor frame), and the system computes a per-anchor calibration coefficient

+that lumps the electronic gain $G_{RX}$ and the transduction factors, where $V_{model, i}$ is the theoretical voltage predicted by \eqref{eq:voltage_model}.
+During operation, the calibrated measured voltage is simply obtained as